1. Risk Management Education for Maine Aquaculture Producers Through Strategic Business Planning

 Award Amount: $33,193

-This project will help western Massachusetts farmers address financial risk.
-Participants will learn to use financial decision-making tools to support real-life farm decisions such as whether to expand or downsize or whether to diversify or specialize.
-Forty small, sustainable, or beginning producers will participate in workshops, peer cohort groups, and individualized support to reduce the financial risk of major farm decisions.
-Topics will include financial record-keeping, break-even analysis, enterprise analysis, and partial budgeting.
-Workshops will be intermixed with cohort conversations so that participants learn about decision making tools, practice using them, and can share real-world implementation challenges with peers.
-Upon completion, farmers will understand how to assess the risks and opportunities of major business decisions, have tools to evaluate specific opportunities, and will implement new record-keeping and/or decision-making strategies.
-The information and tools will be adapted and made available online to reach 100 additional farmers.
-As a result of this project, 25 farmers will have applied new tools to a decision and 20 will have implemented at least one change in their business by the end of the grant period
+This project helped western Massachusetts farmers address financial risk.
+Participants learned to use financial decision-making tools to support real-life farm decisions such as whether to expand or downsize or whether to diversify or specialize.
+Thirty-seven small, sustainable, or beginning producers participated in workshops, peer cohort groups, and/or individualized support to reduce the financial risk of major farm decisions.
+Topics included Holistic Management Decision-testing, weak-link analysis, financial record-keeping, break-even analysis, enterprise analysis, and partial budgeting.
+Workshops were followed by a cohort conversation so that participants learned about decision making tools, practiced using them, and could share real-world implementation challenges with peers.
+Upon completion, farmers understood how to assess the risks and opportunities of major business decisions, had tools to evaluate specific opportunities, and implemented new record-keeping and/or decision-making strategies.
+The information and tools has been adapted and will be made available online to reach 100 additional farmers.
+As a result of this project, at least 16 farmers applied new tools to a decision and 16 implemented at least one change in their business by the end of the grant period.

 3. Mitigating Risks for Beginning Farmers Evaluating Entering the Hemp Market